Science and technology in the Philippines: Human investment in R&D

 The Philippines trails its more dynamic ASEAN peers for investment in both education and research.
 The country invested 0.3% of GDP in higher education in 2009, one of the lowest ratios among ASEAN countries.
 After stagnating for the first half of the century, tertiary enrolment leapt from 2.6 million to 3.2 million between 2009 and 2013.
 The rise in PhD graduates has been even more spectacular, their number having doubled over the same five-year period from 1 622 to 3 305, according to the UNESCO Institute for Statistics.
 This may explain the leap in the number of researchers in just a few years.
 The Philippines counted just 78 researchers (in full-time equivalents) per million inhabitants in 2007 but the country's researcher density had more than doubled to 188 researchers per million inhabitants by 2013, according to the UNESCO Institute for Statistics.
 This is still well below the global average of 1,083 per million (2013).

 Scientific output is modest, with Filipino scientists producing just nine articles per million inhabitants in 2014, according to Thomson Reuters' Web of Science (Science Citation Index Expanded).
 The global average in 2014 was 176 publications per million.
 Seven out of ten Filipino researchers (70%) co-authored papers with foreign scientists between 2008 and 2014; their preferred collaborators were based in the US, Japan, Australia, China and the United Kingdom, in descending order.

+In 2025, UNESCO completed an AI Readiness Assessment in collaboration with the Philippine government, focusing on ethical AI governance, policy frameworks, and capacity building for AI across sectors.